economikit-alliance/website/content/book/governance-handbook/engagement-criteria.md

 These define our aims, hopes and dreams; and thus, the kinds of groups we are seeking to collaborate with.

 An effort is made to lean the writing of this section toward an *active verb* style, and to avoid nouns in our phrasing.[^engverbs] Especially in the context of assessing our behaviours and actions, nouns inherently create a reductionism and loss of information over our thought process.
 What happens is that we end up taking a stream of opinions, events and memories and compressing them together mentally before making a final judgement that "we uphold diversity" or "this group works to empower others".
-Instead, we hope to create a culture where *in every action* we ask the question&mdash; "is what I am about to do going to *facilitate sovereignty, agency and autonomy*?" (for example).
+Instead, we hope to create a culture where *in every action* we ask the question&mdash; "is what I am about to do going to *uphold individual and collective sovereignty*?" (for example).

 You can create your own anchors, too.
 The guiding questions we used to light our way began simply: